Teaching Development Fellowship

 Teaching Development Fellows focus their activities primarily on serving the needs of their departments.
 Since the needs of each department varies, fellows will also take the lead identifying what programming would be most appropriate for their department.
-In the spring 2019 terms, Fellows are expected to complete two departmental projects:
+Each semester fellows are expected to complete two departmental projects:

 An event designed to present a pedagogical concept or teaching practice in a disciplinary context or to provide training for new TAs in their department (e.g, a workshop, training session, or faculty panel).

 A project geared toward fostering a collaborative culture of teaching in the department (e.g., organizing microteaching, conducting teaching observations, leading a learning community or reading group, or hosting a luncheon).
 This may be an existing project that the fellow maintains to or develops.

 In addition to departmental projects, fellows will receive required training in the T+LL on workshop and pedagogical design and topics in the scholarship of teaching and learning, collaborate with peers across the Institute, and assist in TA Days programming.
-Fellows will meet regularly as a cohort to collaboratively develop their workshops, will observe at least one of their peer’s programs, and will be expected to document their work regularly.
+Fellows will meet regularly as a cohort to collaboratively develop their workshops, observe at least one of their peer’s programs, and be expected to document their work regularly.

-Fellows should plan to devote approximately 8-10 hours/month to work associated with the fellowship and will receive a $200/month stipend supplement.
+Fellows should plan to devote approximately 8-10 hours/month to work associated with the fellowship and will receive a $200/month stipend supplement from August-May.